-The disclosure of technical information regarding ALX's properties in this MD&A has been reviewed and approved by Sierd Eriks, P.Geo., ALX's Vice-President of Exploration and Dr. Michael H. Gunning, Ph.D., P.Geo, ALX's

-Executive Chairman, both Qualified Persons as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects and are non-independent of ALX.
+The disclosure of technical information regarding ALX's properties contained in this MD&A has been reviewed and approved by Sierd Eriks, P.Geo., ALX's Vice-President of Exploration, who is a Qualified Person as defined by National Instrument 43-101 - Standards of Disclosure for Mineral Projects and is non-independent of ALX.
+Mr. Eriks has supervised exploration programs on many of ALX's properties, including recent programs on the Middle Lake, Kelic Lake and Gibbons Creek properties.
+He has been in the field on these properties, overseen and reviewed the results with on-site geological staff, and reviewed the available analytical and quality control results.